jhaindev/quest-submissions/README.md

     init() {
       self.ownedNFTs <- {}
     }

-    destroy() {
+    //This method is required because there are nested resources.
+If this resource is destroyed, it will also destroy all of the NFTs the user owns.
+Use with caution. destroy() {
       destroy self.ownedNFTs
     }
   }

-  pub fun createEmptyCollection(): @Collection {
+    // This method creates an empty collection for the account.
+It should only be called if a CryptoPoops collection does not already exist. pub fun createEmptyCollection(): @Collection {
     return <- create Collection()
   }

-  pub resource Minter {
+//This resource essentially creates a permission role and a method for that role to use.
+The role is that of "Minter".
+The Minter can create NFTs. pub resource Minter {
+    //This function creates an NFT.
     pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
       return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
     }

-    pub fun createMinter(): @Minter {
+    //This method creates a resource of type Minter. pub fun createMinter(): @Minter {
       return <- create Minter()
     }